jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 ## C Update lukeghg python package

-You need to update lukeghg package from GitHub whenever someone has made changes and pushed the work the  there.
+You need to update lukeghg package from GitHub whenever someone has made changes and pushed the work there.
 Otherwise changes will not appear available in the virtual environment,

 Remember to activate the virtual environment (check your prompt).